Financial-Times/ftdomdelegate/README.md

 }, false);
 ```

-Note: as of 0.1.2 you do not need to provide a DOM element at the point instantiation, it can be set later via the `bind` method.
+Note: as of 0.1.2 you do not need to provide a DOM element at the point instantiation, it can be set later via the `root` method.

 ### Google Closure Compiler ###